A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Elegantly carved mahogany wood frames the cavernous interior of Bar Raval, an authentic pintxos bar serving small plates of vibrant Spanish cuisine.
 Order a drink at the counter, then gather with friends around the barrel tabletops illuminated by hanging red and yellow lights.

-The menu is inspired by the cuisine of Barcelona and features small plates of shareable foods like razor clams, Marcona almonds, tomato bread, fried eggplants and Basque cheesecake.
+The menu is inspired by the cuisine of Barcelona and features small plates of shareable foods like jamon croquettas, smoked mackerel, tomato bread, fried eggplants and Basque cheesecake.
 A full list of cocktails, beer and wine is also offered.

 Bar Raval is open daily.
-Inside is standing only (seating is available on the patio) and the restaurant does not take reservations.
+Inside is standing only with a few bar seats (seating is available on the patio) and the restaurant does not take reservations.

 Location: 505 College Street, Toronto